mablack/cordova-diagnostic-plugin/README.md

 #### Gradle version collisions

+This plugin uses the Android Support Library and [pins the major version](https://github.com/dpa99c/cordova-diagnostic-plugin/blob/master/plugin.xml#L101) to align with [the target SDK version of the `cordova-android` platform](https://github.com/apache/cordova-android/blob/master/framework/project.properties#L13) in its [latest release to npm](https://www.npmjs.com/package/cordova-android).

 If your build fails with an error such as this:

     Attribute meta-data#android.support.VERSION@value value=(26.0.0-alpha1) from [com.android.support:support-v4:26.0.0-alpha1] AndroidManifest.xml:27:9-38